talkable/talkable-docs/source/campaigns.rst

 Talkable Campaign is based on interaction between ``Advocate`` and ``Friend``:

-- Advocate: person, who shares an offer with his Friend(s)
+- Advocate: person, who shares an offer with their Friend(s)
 - Friend: person, who is invited to participate in Campaign by Advocate

 .. image:: /_static/img/basics/sharing-process.png